ShoamIv/MLEmails/README.md

 ### Why These Labels?

-Personal: Emails related to individual or non-work-related communication.
+Personal(numeric value 0): Emails related to individual or non-work-related communication.

-Operations and Logistics: Emails concerning supply chain, logistics, and operational workflows.
+HR(numeric value 1): Emails pertaining to recruitment, employee relations, and human resources management.

-Corporate and Legal: Emails involving legal matters, compliance, and corporate governance.
+Meetings and Scheduling(numeric value 2): Emails about meeting coordination, calendars, and scheduling.

-Finance: Emails related to budgeting, trading, and financial operations.
+Operations and Logistics(numeric value 3): Emails concerning supply chain, logistics, and operational workflows.

-HR: Emails pertaining to recruitment, employee relations, and human resources management.
+Projects(numeric value 4): Emails tied to specific initiatives, project management, and collaborative efforts.

-Meetings and Scheduling: Emails about meeting coordination, calendars, and scheduling.
+Corporate and Legal(numeric value 5): Emails involving legal matters, compliance, and corporate governance.

-Projects: Emails tied to specific initiatives, project management, and collaborative efforts.
+Finance(numeric value 6): Emails related to budgeting, trading, and financial operations.

 By using these categories as labels, we ensure that our dataset is not only well-organized but also primed for advanced analytical tasks, such as predictive modeling and semantic analysis.
 This approach allows us to leverage the inherent structure of the data while maintaining its contextual richness.

 ## Features
 1.Content Length – The total length of the email body.